 SECTIONS 3 AND 4: “WHENEVER THE PRESIDENT TRANSMITS … HIS WRITTEN DECLARATION THAT HE IS UNABLE TO DISCHARGE THE POWERS AND DUTIES OF OFFICE … SUCH POWERS AND DUTIES SHALL BE DISCHARGED BY THE VICE PRESIDENT AS ACTING PRESIDENT” AND “WHENEVER THE VICE PRESIDENT AND A MAJORITY OF EITHER THE PRINCIPAL OFFICERS OF THE EXECUTIVE DEPARTMENTS TRANSMIT … THAT THE PRESIDENT IS UNABLE TO DISCHARGE THE POWERS AND DUTIES OF HIS OFFICE, THE VICE PRESIDENT SHALL IMMEDIATELY ASSUME THE POWERS AND DUTIES OF THE OFFICE AS ACTING PRESIDENT"

 Dwight D. Eisenhower suffered multiple health scares during his presidency.
-During one of them, he realized that the circumstances for replacing a president with the vice president permanently was clear, but what if the president was only temporarily incapacitated?
+In the midst of one of them, he realized that the circumstances for replacing a president with the vice president permanently were clear, but what if the president was only temporarily incapacitated?

-The first time America was faced with this issue was James Garfield.
-For the 80 days that he was president but unable to serve as such, there was confusion about what Vice President Chester Arthur should do.
+The first time America was faced with this issue was again with Garfield.
+For the 80 days that he was president but unable to serve as such, there was confusion about what Arthur should do.
 If Arthur became acting president, would the Tyler Precedent mean that if Garfield recovered he’d be unable to reclaim the presidency?
-Arthur was concerned this was the case, and he would be viewed as having effectively staged a coup (not helped by Garfield’s assassin having said “Arthur is President now”).
+Arthur was concerned this was the case, and he would be viewed as having effectively staged a coup (not helped by Garfield’s assassin having said, “Arthur is President now”).
 Anyway, who would make the decision that Garfield was incapacitated and—more importantly—fully recovered?